Skip to main content

 Financial support for people with dementia and their relatives

-There is additional financial support for people with dementia alongside general support.
+There is additional financial support available for people with dementia alongside general support.

 Care allowance hardship supplement

-Extra hours are charged for more time spent on care.
-These extra hours are called hardship supplement.
-People with dementia sometimes require more intensive care: for example, if they have a severe behavioral disorder.
-In this case, the caregiver needs more patience or empathy when providing care.
-In this case 45 extra hours credited.
+Additional hours may be credited to the care allowance if extra time is required for care.
+These additional hours are known as a hardship supplement.
+People with dementia sometimes require more intensive care: for example, if they experience severe behavioural symptoms.
+In such cases, the caregiver needs more patience or empathy when providing care and an additional 45 hours are credited.

 Care leave, part-time care leave and care leave allowance

 If relatives are caring for a family member, they can take care leave or part-time care leave under certain conditions.
-Caregiving relatives then receive care leave benefits.
-If the person being cared for has proof of dementia, this is possible from care level 1.
+Caregiving relatives then receive a care leave allowance.
+If the person being cared for has a confirmed diagnosis of dementia, entitlement begins as early as care level 1.

 Allowance towards the costs of substitute care

-If family carers fall ill or want to go on vacation, they receive a subsidy under certain conditions to organize replacement care for this period.
-Depending on the care level, they receive between 1,200 and 2,500 euros per year to pay for a replacement carer or a short-term care place.
-If the person requiring care has proof of dementia, this is possible from care level 1 and you receive an additional 300 euros.
+If family carers fall ill or want to go on vacation, they receive a subsidy under certain conditions to arrange substitute care for this period.
+Depending on the care level, they receive between 1,200 and 2,500 euros per year to pay for a temporary carer or a place in a short-term care facility.
+I If the person being cared for has a confirmed diagnosis of dementia, entitlement begins as early as care level 1 and you receive an additional 300 euros.

 Dementia Aid Fund Austria

 People with dementia or their relatives can apply to Volkshilfe for financial support once a year.
-You can apply to any Volkshilfe facility in your area.
-How much money you receive depends on your income and other things.
+You can apply to any local Volkshilfe branch in your area.
+The amount of money you receive depends on your income and other factors.

 Further information can be found in the following info folder.